-- (1) One sample per entry point per year is required for this parameter. - (2) Turbidity is a measure of the cloudiness of the water.
+- (1) One sample per entry point per year is required for this parameter. - (2a) Turbidity is a measure of the cloudiness of the water.
 It is monitored since it is a good indicator of water quality.
 High turbidity can hinder the effectiveness of disinfection.
-The highest monthly average distribution turbidity for the year was 0.78 NTU occurring in December 2023 which meets the State's treatment technique maximum turbidity performance standard (5 NTU). - (3) This level represents the highest locational running annual average calculated from data collected.
+Our highest single turbidity measurement detected during the year (1.59 NTU) occurred on June 19, 2024 which meets the State's treatment technique maximum turbidity performance standard (5 NTU). - (2b) Turbidity is a measure of the cloudiness of the water.
+It is monitored since it is a good indicator of water quality.
+High turbidity can hinder the effectiveness of disinfection.
+The highest monthly average distribution turbidity for the year was 0.87 NTU occurring in February 2024 which meets the State's treatment technique maximum turbidity performance standard (5 NTU). - (2c) Compliance is based on a running annual arithmetic average, computed quarterly, of monthly averages of all samples collected by the system. - (3) This level represents the highest locational running annual average calculated from data collected.
 Since the highest locational running annual average includes samples collected in the previous year, the highest locational running annual average can be higher than the range of values collected this year. - (4) The level presented represents the 90th percentile of the 20 sites tested.
 A percentile is a value on a scale of one hundred that indicates the percentage of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90 percent of the lead values detected in the water system.
-In this case, the 90th percentile value was the third highest value (3.2 ug/l).
+In this case, the 90th percentile value was the third highest value (1.2 ug/l).
 Hence, for the 90th percentile value, the action limit was not exceeded.
 The action level for lead was not exceeded at any site.
 These samples are collected every 3 years. - (5) The level presented represents the 90th percentile of the 20 sites tested.
 A percentile is a value on a scale of one hundred that indicates the percentage of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90 percent of the copper values detected in the water system.
-In this case, the 90th percentile value was the third highest value (0.28 mg/l).
+In this case, the 90th percentile value was the third highest value (0.26 mg/l).
 Hence, for the 90th percentile value, the action limit was not exceeded.
 Additionally, the action level for copper was not exceeded at any site.
-These samples are collected every 3 years. - (6) Sample taken once every three years - (7) Collected at Full Supply Pump station entry point.
-Samples collected every 6 years. - (8) The State considers 50 pCi/L to be a level of concern for bata particles.
+These samples are collected every 3 years. - (6) Sample taken once every three years

+(7) Collected at Full Supply Pump station entry point.
+Samples collected every 9 years.

+(8) The State considers 50 pCi/L to be a level of concern for bata particles.